lpod/lpod-docs/level1-basic-text-containers.rst

 matching the argument in the text content of the element.
 A null return value means no match.
-In case of success, the method returns a data structure whose attributes are the text node (segment), the position in the segment (position), and the matching sunstring itself (match).
+In case of success, the method returns a data structure whose attributes are the text node (segment), the position in the segment (position), and the matching substring itself (match).

 The search space includes all the text children and descendants of the calling context.